Sleek blowout tools: hair dryer, round brush, and towel on a marble counter.

 Frizz can happen to any hair type, but it’s completely manageable with the right technique.
 First, never skip the heat protectant.
 These products create a protective shield over your strands that helps prevent the damage from heat styling that often leads to frizz.
 Second, don’t try to blow-dry soaking wet hair.
 Instead, gently squeeze out excess water with a microfiber towel until your hair is about 60% to 70% dry.
 This simple step cuts down on drying time and minimizes friction and frizz.
 As you dry, always aim the blow dryer’s nozzle down the hair shaft to keep the cuticle smooth and sealed.

-Make Your Style Last
+How to Make Your Blowout Last for Days

 After putting in the work to achieve a flawless, sleek blowout, you want it to last.
 The great news is that with a few smart habits, you can extend the life of your style for days, keeping your hair looking smooth and polished.
 It all comes down to protecting your hair from its two biggest challenges: overnight friction and daytime humidity.
 A strategic nighttime routine and some quick touch-up skills are all you need to maintain that salon-fresh feeling long after you’ve put your blow dryer down.